Meet Our Team

 Throughout her career as a PTA, she learned quickly that older adults were one of the most fascinating groups of people to work with, and often the most misunderstood.
 She never bought into the concept that it was our destiny to struggle to get off the couch, be confined to using a walker, or struggle with cognitive issues.
 She fueled that desire to educate as many people as she could by presenting and lecturing at Senior Centers and numerous assisted living communities in Maryland.

 Working as a PTA, she saw first hand how exercise is the number one fuel for the brain, and taught exercise, dance and Tai Chi classes to seniors to improve movement, strength and mental well-being.
-Lindsey enjoys presenting and providing education to those who are interested in prevention of cognitive decline, and those currently diagnosed.
+As a certified dementia care specialist and memory coach, Lindsey enjoys presenting and providing education to those who are interested in prevention of cognitive decline, and those currently diagnosed.
 She is excited to bring these research-based interventions to the East Coast and teach people that a dementia diagnosis does not mean all hope is lost.

 Eric Collett, Principal & CEO of A Mind For All Seasons, LLC, is a nationally recognized speaker, consultant and dementia expert, a licensed ALF administrator, and teaches about dementia at the college level.
 Eric passionately believes that lifelong learning is a key to finding powerful new solutions to significant challenges and has worked since 2000 to change lives through innovative dementia care techniques and leadership strategies.
 Prior to starting A Mind For All Seasons, Eric worked in traditional assisted living as a program director and executive director for 9 years, then spent almost seven years as the Executive Director of a memory care community where he developed innovative approaches to person-centered care that made a significant difference in how persons living with dementia experience the world.
 Eric has served on the board of the Idaho Healthcare Association and currently chairs the education committee.
 He previously served as a board member and chairman of Alzheimer’s Idaho, a 501(c)(3) nonprofit.